alpeshdgapps/photoid-india-legal/index.md

 ## 6. Children's Privacy

-PhotoID India is not directed to children under the age of 13, and we do not knowingly collect information from children under 13.
-If you believe a child under 13 has used the app, contact us and we will help remove any associated local data.
+PhotoID India is not directed to children under the age of 13, and we do not knowingly collect personal information from children under 13.
+If you believe a child under 13 has used the app and you need help removing associated local data, please contact us and we will guide you through deleting it from the device.

-The paid studio-quality export feature relies on a third-party processing provider (Replicate) whose terms require users to be 18 or older.
-If you are under 18, you may use the free on-device features only under the supervision of a parent or guardian, and you should not use the paid studio-quality export unless a parent or guardian consents and takes responsibility for that use in accordance with the provider's terms.
+The paid studio-quality export feature relies on a third-party AI processing provider, as described in Section 2.
+That provider's terms require users to be 18 or older, or to use the service only with the consent and under the responsibility of a parent or guardian.

+If you are under 18, you should use PhotoID India only with the involvement of a parent or guardian.
+You should not use the paid studio-quality export feature unless your parent or guardian consents to that use and accepts responsibility under the applicable third-party terms.

 ---